Buying real estate in Nicaragua?

 Can I buy a home in Nicaragua as a US citizen in 2026?

-As of early 2026, US citizens can legally buy residential property in Nicaragua, including houses, condos, and apartments, and hold title directly in their own name in most situations.
+As of early 2026, US citizens can legally buy residential property in Nicaragua, including houses, condos, and apartments, and hold title directly in their own name.

-The standard buying process in Nicaragua involves hiring a local notary to prepare your purchase deed (called an "escritura pública"), verifying the property's status at the Public Registry, paying applicable taxes and fees, and then registering your ownership officially.
+The standard buying process in Nicaragua involves hiring a local notary who prepares the purchase deed (called an "escritura publica"), verifying the property's title at the Public Registry, paying applicable taxes and fees, and then formally registering the new ownership in your name.

-However, the bigger concern for American buyers in Nicaragua is not whether purchasing is legal, but rather title quality, enforcement reliability, and political risk, which is why the US Embassy has issued specific warnings urging Americans to exercise caution before investing in Nicaraguan real estate.
+That said, while the legal right to buy is clear, the real challenge in Nicaragua is not legality but rather title quality, enforcement reliability, and the broader political risk environment, which is exactly why the US Embassy has issued specific warnings about property investment for Americans in the country.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Nicaragua.